 The leadership team consists of three (3) Principal Class Officers who lead learning and teaching and manage all supporting operational aspects of the school.

-Five (5) Leading Teachers lead two sub schools, provide coaching in autism strategies and positive behaviour support and manage student transitions, integration, well-being and enrolments.
+Five (5) Leading Teachers lead three sub schools, provide coaching in autism strategies and positive behaviour support and manage student transitions, integration, well-being and enrolments.

 Learning and teaching activities are supported by the Therapy Team Leader and operational activities supported by the Human Resources and Finance Managers.